-This project is supported by the Goulburn Broken CMA through funding from the Australian Government's National Landcare Programme.
+In 2010-13 the GB CMA received funding from the Australian Government for the Sustainable Farming Practices Project, which included grants for land class fencing.
 The Department of Economic Development, Jobs, Transport and Resources worked with farmers to deliver the grants on-ground.